asceth/remnant/README.md

 ```

 If you want to capture the sql query times you should enable Database
-capturing in a before filter (or before rendering takes place)
+capturing in a before filter (or before any database calls take place)
 ```ruby
 before_filter {|c| Remnant::Database.enable! }
 ```